-Install 2x40G now and upgrade to 2x100G when needed – just change the software!
+Install 2x40G now and easily switch to 2x100G when needed!

 The new Dual Speed Compact Solution enables 2x40G or 2x100G applications, depending on which software you select.
 This offers the flexibility to create high-performance solutions in 1U server platforms for existing 40G network infrastructure deployed today, with the freedom to repurpose the solution for 100G installations when necessary.
 This 2-in-1 product not only saves rack space and reduces the overall cost of the solution – it also provides outstanding agility and scalability for the future.

 Synchronize multiple servers

 More powerful server usage